Swim Gear: Swedish Goggles Review

 Hurt your face.

-Sure, they look cool, but for every swimmer that wears a pair of Swedish goggles for the first time there is the inevitable, “Ouch!”
+Sure, they look cool, but for every swimmer who wears a pair of Swedish goggles for the first time, there is the inevitable “Ouch!”

 The unique design of Swedish goggles means that the hard plastic socket rests “comfortably” against your face, which, for new swimmers, can result in some soreness the first couple of times out wearing them.